Introduction

 - Horta Guinardo (5.3%)

-On the other hand, Les Corts and Sarrià-Sant Gervasi are the two least profitable, which is no surprise since purchase prices there are among the most expensive, above the €5,000 per square meter mark.
+Conversely, Les Corts and Sarrià-Sant Gervasi are the two least profitable, which is not surprising as purchase prices there are among the highest, above €5,000 per square meter.